GinaPommerenke/Biomarkers_MDD/README.md

 2. Preprocessing_Proteome_data.r
    This file contains the preprocessing of the metabolome data.
 3. Regression_Filter.r
    Linear and logistic regression of preprocessed metabolome and proteome data as well as of the original lipidome data.
 The files are filtered for three confounders (Age, BMI and sex) to remove analytes which correlate highly with one of the confounders.
-Due to stochastic effects, the results of the filtering varies and the extracted final set of analytes differs between the runs.
-We recommend to use the original datafile provided in the repository to continue with the analysis.
+Due to stochastic effects, the results of the filtering vary slightly and the extracted final set of analytes differ between the runs.
+It is recommended to use the original datafile provided in the repository to continue with the analysis.
 4. RandomForest.r
    Random forest analysis of the three datasets after the regression filter.
 First, the twenty most important datafiles of each of the biological levels were extracted by extraction of the feature importances by the built-in method of the random forst        package.
 Afterwards the extracted features were used for a joint analysis to recieve the overall performance of the model and identify the most promising biomarker candidates.
 Since the extracted twenty most important features vary due to random            effects, we recommend to use the data provided for all downstream analysis.
 5. RandomForest_combined_shuffle.r
   Analysis, if the performance results of the joint RandomForest analysis is better then random by random shuffeling of the target variable and consecutive calculation of the p-values.
 6. Plots_random_forest.r